Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Convolution Algebras of Finite Segments and Intervals

 \section{Convolution Algebras of Finite Segments and Intervals}

-After the general mathematical considerations so far we prepare for applications to interval logics.
-Our starting point is Rota's incidence algebras of order theory~\cite{Rota64}, though we do not restrict our attention to locally finite posets.
+Following the general mathematical considerations thus far, we prepare for applications to interval logics.
+Our starting point is Rota's incidence algebras of order theory~\cite{Rota64}, though we do not restrict our attention to locally finite posets, which are finitely decomposable.
 Instead we focus on quantale-valued functions from partial algebras of segments and intervals, in line with Section~\ref{sec:partial-semigroups}.
 In that sense, incidence algebras are convolution algebras that arise from lifting quantale-valued functions from partial semigroups and monoids of segments and intervals.

 Rota attributes the idea of interval functions to Dedekind and E. T. Bell.
 As before, the most important facts in this section have been verified with Isabelle.
 We have so far restricted our Isabelle formalisation to non-strict closed segments and intervals, that is, segments or intervals of the form $[i,j]$, with point intervals $[i,i]$ included.
-Formalisations of strict and (semi-)open intervals are routine and would not yield any additional insights.
+Formalisations of strict and (semi-)open intervals are routine and would not yield additional insights.